9 Safety Tips for Women Traveling Alone to Disney World (Solo Travel)

 Staying on-site will reassure the Disney Protection Bubble.

 Your entire trip will be within Disney.
-All you will need to do is land on the airport, board the Magical Express, and check into the hotel.
+All you will need to do is land at the airport, board your transportation, and check into the hotel.

 If your budget allows, or the idea makes you feel more at ease about traveling to Disney World alone, then go for it and stay on site.